-To help you feel prepared for your university studies, we’ve gathered together a range of course related activities including suggested reading, useful websites and some great things to do right now.
-Open the links below to find out more:
+To help you feel prepared for your BA (Hons) Education studies, we’ve gathered together a range of course related activities including suggested reading, useful websites and some great things to do right now.
+Read on to find out more:

 You’ll be given lots of information about which textbooks to read and introduced to the University Library, as well as the many ebooks we have for you to access, when you begin your studies in September.